 Clear and consistent communication is the backbone of effective workforce planning.
 This is especially relevant for specialty contractors as you have to send regular updates to your team as project timelines shift, weather changes, or for general quality control.

 The communication tools in Bridgit Bench can help facilitate this communication, ensuring everyone is aligned on project requirements, deadlines, staffing arrangements, or job site changes.
-Regular meetings and updates can also help to address any issues promptly, before they escalate.
+Regular meetings and updates can also help address issues promptly before they escalate.

 f.
 Retaining Top Talent